-With all of the controversy surrounding conversations and events about pole dancing, the history of pole dancing gives us a good understanding of what different cultures and groups used the pole for.
+The history of pole dancing - even with all of the controversy surrounding conversations and events about pole dancing, looking into the past and at similar style sports gives us a good understanding of the context in which different cultures and groups have used poles for.

-I was surprised as I did my history research...I found that the true origins are unclear, tracing back through African tribal dances, May Poles in the 12th century, Victorian era Maypole and finally 1950s burlesque.
-From fertility dances and rites for attracting the male attention, to exercise, the purposes for pole dancing have varied just as much as its history has.
+I was surprised as I did my history of pole dancing research online...I found that the said true origins are unclear, tracing back through African tribal dances, May Poles in the 12th century, Victorian era Maypole and finally 1950's burlesque.
+From fertility dances and rites for attracting the male attention, to exercise, the purposes for pole dancing or athletic feats performed on poles have varied just as much as its history has.

 Some believe that the history of pole dancing originated from African tribal dancing.
 Women would dance around a wooden pole in front of the men they were engaged to.
 The tantalizing dance they performed was intended to show how she wanted her future husband to make love to her.